MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-trim.md

 ms.custom: canvas
 ms.reviewer: tapanm
 ms.date: 09/09/2016
-ms.subservice: canvas-maker
+ms.subservice: power-fx
 ms.author: gregli
 search.audienceType:
   - maker
 search.app:
   - PowerApps
 contributors:
   - gregli-msft
   - tapanm-msft
 ---

 # Trim and TrimEnds functions in Power Apps

 Removes extra spaces from a string of text.

 ## Description

 The **Trim** function removes all spaces from a string of text except for single spaces between words.

 The **TrimEnds** function removes all spaces from the start and end of a string of text but leaves spaces between words intact.